bloominstituteoftechnology/module-challenge-intro-to-git/mac.md

 8. How do you resolve a merge conflict?

-	You can resolve a merge conflict by modifying the lines by rearranging them or deleting the lines that are causing the conflict dependin on the scenario.
+	You can resolve a merge conflict by modifying the lines by rearranging them or deleting the lines that are causing the conflict depending on the scenario.
 Then continue to git add, and git commit.